oamg/leapp-repository/docs/source/configuring-ipu.md

 Below is a list of the general and development variables available.
 ### General variables

-#### LEAPP_DATABASE_FORCE_SYNC_ON
-If set to `1`, Leapp will explicitly enable synchronization on the SQLite database.
-Enabling the synchronization has negative impact on the performance (sometimes very negative).
-However, it is more reliable in case of extreme situations (e.g. lost power).
-Note the synchronization is nowadays switched off by default only during the phases executed before the reboot of the system to the upgrade environment, which we consider safe.
-As a result, we do not expect that someone would want to use this option now.

-#### LEAPP_DEBUG
-Enables debug logging.
-Equivalent to --debug, which takes precedence.

 #### LEAPP_DISABLE_NET_NAMING_SCHEMES
 On RHEL 8 to 9 upgrades, by default, net.naming-scheme is used to make network interface names immutable during the upgrade.
 In this case an extra RPM named `rhel-net-naming-sysattrs` is installed to the target system and target userspace container, providing the definitions of the "profiles" for net.naming-scheme.